-- 1. A parking reduction of up to 50% of the required parking may be granted by staff in commercial zones A, C, D, and O if each of the following criteria is met: - a.
-The parking needs of the use or uses will be adequately served; and - b.
-If a mix of residential uses with either office or retail uses is proposed, the parking needs of all uses will be accommodated through shared parking; and - c.
-If joint use of common parking areas is proposed, varying time periods of use will accommodate proposed parking needs - 2.
-The Commission may also approve a parking reduction up to 50% (for a total reduction of up to 100% in commercial zones A, C, D, and O) with review.
-In such reviews, the applicant must demonstrate to the Commission's satisfaction that: - a.
-The pattern and character of development in the vicinity is consistent with the request for reduced parking; and - b.
+1. A parking reduction of up to 50% of the required parking may be granted by staff in commercial zones A, C, D, and O if each of the following criteria is met:

+a.
+The parking needs of the use or uses will be adequately served; and b.
+If a mix of residential uses with either office or retail uses is proposed, the parking needs of all uses will be accommodated through shared parking; and c.
+If joint use of common parking areas is proposed, varying time periods of use will accommodate proposed parking needs a.
+The pattern and character of development in the vicinity is consistent with the request for reduced parking; and b.
 The use is likely to attract residents, employees, and/or visitors who are likely to avail themselves of alternate modes of transportation.